jakebrokaw/jakebrokaw.github.io/index.md

 ---
 layout: large-hero--main
-title: Welcome to my internet residence.
-I’m a web developer and designer who likes bold fonts.
+title: Hello.
+Welcome to my internet abode.
+I like to design and code.
+And rhyme.
 ---